 However, in people with A-fib, irregular electrical impulses cause the left and right upper chambers to twitch erratically and rapidly.
 This is called fibrillation.

-The arrhythmia may or may not produce symptoms.
-Recognizing and treating A-fib early in its development can greatly improve the chances of avoiding complications.
+The resulting arrhythmia may or may not produce symptoms.
+However, recognizing and treating A-fib early in its development can significantly improve the chance of preventing complications.

-A-fib may not cause any symptoms at all, and, when there are symptoms, they may only occur intermittently.
+A-fib may not cause any symptoms, or the symptoms may only occur intermittently.

-Often the heart rate is higher than usual with A-fib.
+Often, the heart rate is higher than usual with A-fib.
 However, a person’s heart rate will depend on the frequency of the signals experienced by the atria and how rapidly they are conducted to the ventricle.

 - palpitations, or the feeling of an irregular heartbeat